AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-asset-rules.md

 5. [Preview assets](#preview-assets-#5): Display a preview of the assets that will be created by this rule.

-For more information about asset rules, see the following topics:
+For more information about asset rules, see [Asset rules](xref:ccAssetRules).

 - [Asset rules](xref:ccAssetRules)
 - [PI Server counterpart](xref:ccAssetRules#assetrules-pi-server)